remotework1/LavondaTalbertIT1025/Lab8/readme.md

 ##### i.
 Code of ethics outliens a set of acceptable behaviors for a profession or social group.
 ACM created their code of ethics to make sure hummanity is not demean, bully or humiliated by a professional in that organzation.
 Noone will use someone else's computer to commit acts against another human.

+##### ii.
+Code of ethics outliens a set of acceptable behaviors for a profession or social group.
+ACU policy outlines what is allowed or not allowed while someone is using the organization's services.